brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Let's see the mutation that is used to insert an Information.
 Information is an entity in our system.
 It's the relationship between a Thread and a Subtopic.
 You can also understand it as a tag.

 The mutation is called "informationRegisterForThread".
+> This is the schema of that mutation field, as seen in the graphiQL tool.
+This is auto-generated and readly available as soon as you write the schema.
+Since writing the schema is a main part of the development proccess, you allways will have an up to date documentation on your API.
 <img src="./images/informationRegisterForThreadBefore.png" width="400">

 You can see it expects a required id (ID!) and also an InformationInput object.
 If you click on that InformationInput, you will see it's schema:
+> This is the schema of the InformationInput type.
+It's the object sent to save a tag on a thread.
+The relation between a tag (subtopic) and a thread.
 <img src="./images/informationInputBefore.png" width="400">

 > BTW, I like putting the noun before the verb in order to aggregate mutations on the docs.
 That's a workaround I've found due to the non nested characterist of mutations.